spbisya/spbisya.github.io/README.md

-- Currently work as an Android developer
+- Currently working as an Android developer
 - Actively learning iOS Development